Is Owning “Nice Things” Making Your Life Worse?

 There's an odd liberation to owning low-value stuff.
 To driving a shitty car.
 Sure, everyone, pile in with your dirty shoes!
 Workout friends with sweaty clothes on?
 Welcome!
 Let's all eat a four-course meal in my sedan.

-But if you own, say, a $50,000 BMW, you're probably going to think twice about parking it in a tight spot.
+When you own, say, a $50,000 BMW, you're probably going to think twice about parking it in a tight spot.
 You're probably going to buy the nicest gas.
 You'll probably pay to get it washed and buy the highest-premium insurance and take it to the dealer for the most expensive maintenance.

 Imagine getting in an accident with a new $50,000 car and how much worse that would feel than a used one worth $15,000.

 But it's not just cars and other things of that scale—consider a designer handbag.
-I've told this story before, but when I got my job offer, I drove straight to Louis Vuitton and purchased a $1,300 Neverfull I'd been lusting after for as long as I can remember.
+When I got my job offer, I drove straight to Louis Vuitton and purchased a $1,300 Neverfull I'd been lusting after for as long as I can remember.
+This bag, oddly, represented the pinnacle of wealth and success to my 22-year-old self.
+Chic, beautiful, rich women carried them (and young women my age with chic, beautiful, rich parents).
+I had to have one!

 (I used it a lot when I first got it, but it turns out tote bags are not all that practical or comfortable for every day life.)